textcreationpartnership/A02849/README.md

 #####Front#####

+1. TO
+THE READER.

-1. HOM.
+    _ HOM.
 II.

 #####Body#####

+1. THE
+PRAYER
+OF
+CHRIST
+VPON THE CROSSE
+for his enemies.

-1. HIS PRAYER
+    _ HIS PRAYER
 EXTENDED.

-1. MEDITATIONS
+    _ MEDITATIONS
 VPON THIS
 Prayer.

-1. THE PRINCIPALL
+    _ THE PRINCIPALL
 CIRCVMSTANCES OF
 This Prayer.

-1. OF THE SVBSTANCE
+    _ OF THE SVBSTANCE
 OF THIS
 Prayer.

-1. FATHER.
+    _ FATHER.

-1. FORGIVE
+    _ FORGIVE

-1. THEM.
+    _ THEM.

-1. FOR THEY KNOW
+    _ FOR THEY KNOW
 NOT WHAT THEY
 doe.

-1. THE FATHERS
+    _ THE FATHERS
 ANSVVERE.

-1. MEDITATIONS
+    _ MEDITATIONS
 vpon the same.

-1. IN WHOSE
+    _ IN WHOSE
 Presence this Prayer
 was made.

-1. A CONCLVDING
+    _ A CONCLVDING
 Thankesgiuing, Payer
 and oblation.

 #####Back#####
-Christs prayer vpon the Crosse for his enemies Father forgiue them, for they know not what they doe **Types of content**
+LONDON,
+Printed by IOHN BILL.
+M.DC.XXIII.
+**Types of content**

   * There are 8 **verse** lines!